-A Purbeck Built Sports Facilities Assessment published in April 2017 shows that Purbeck has adequate but out-dated sports facilities.
+A Purbeck Built Sports Facilities Assessment published in April 2017 shows that the Purbeck area has adequate but out-dated sports facilities.

-A Dorset wide playing pitch strategy has recently been commissioned.
+A Dorset wide playing pitch strategy has recently been published.

 The requirement for local play facilities will be considered on a site by site basis.